OpenSIR: Open-Ended Self-Improving Reasoner: Introduction

 \section{Introduction}

 Reinforcement learning with verifiable rewards (RLVR) drives recent advances in LLM reasoning.
 Recent works on DeepSeek-R1 \citep{deepseek-ai_deepseek-r1_2025} and OpenAI o1~\citep{openai_learning_2024} have shown that large-scale reinforcement learning improves reasoning capabilities.
 Yet, these methods require extensive human-annotated data for reward signals, which bottleneck scalability and potentially limit performance to human-level~\citep{DBLP:conf/icml/0001DPBMSSR24}.
 One promising direction to address these fundamental limitations is to generate synthetic training data through self-play, which demonstrated remarkable success in various games~\citep{silver_mastering_2016, silver_mastering_2017-1,brown_superhuman_2019,meta_fundamental_ai_research_diplomacy_team_fair_human-level_2022}, allowing systems to exceed human-level performance by learning from unambiguous reward signals~\citep{silver_mastering_2017-1,meta_fundamental_ai_research_diplomacy_team_fair_human-level_2022}.
-Yet, mathematical reasoning poses a key challenge for self-play: unlike games that have clear rules and winners, generated mathematics problems lack the ground-truth answers to provide feedback signals.
-Recent works utilise external verifiers, such as compilers for coding tasks~\citep{pourcel_aces_2024,zhao_absolute_2025} or game rules~\citep{liu_spiral_2025}, while R-Zero~\citep{huang_r-zero_2025} employs majority voting with basic repetition penalties.
-However, these approaches cannot achieve open-ended learning, the ability to continuously generate and pursue novel challenges without external supervision~\citep{bauer_human-timescale_2023,hughes_open-endedness_2024}, confining systems to known concepts instead of exploring diverse mathematical domains.